 Yes.
 This casserole can be assembled ahead of time and placed in the fridge for up to 2 days in advance.

-Serve your tuna noodle with a side of steamed veggies like broccoli or another green vegetable.
+Serve your tuna noodles with a side of steamed veggies like broccoli or another green vegetable.
 A simple green side salad or some homemade biscuits all work well.
-Some people even say that creamy coleslaw tastes great on the side of their tuna noodle!

 📖 Recipe